 Official Re-Burial of Pte Adam Herbert Wakenshaw VC

 On February 16th 1943 news was received from the Graves Registration Unit that Pte Wakenshaw had been re-buried with full military honours, at El Alamein,Plot: XXXII.
-D. 9 Egypt there were two members of the regiment present and acted as pallbearers His gun after spending some time as a gate guardian at the cemetery was returned to England together with the last shell Wakenshaw had loaded into it and is now on display at the DLI Museum in Durham City until its closure in 2016.
+D. 9 Egypt there were two members of the regiment present and acted as pallbearers His gun after spending some time as a gate guardian at the cemetery was returned to England together with the last shell Wakenshaw had loaded into it and was on display at the DLI Museum in Durham City until its closure in 2016.

 4458979 Pte Eric Mohn who was killed with Adam Wakenshaw also lies at peace in the Cemetery at EL ALAMEIN Section XXXI Row D Grave number 1.He was the eldest son of Harold and Lillian Mohn of Hayfield Road,New Mills in Cheshire.A member of The 9th Durham Light Infantry Eric Mohn was never officially recognised for a medal yet he to played a vital part in the above action.He was aged just 22 when he was killed on the 27th June 1942.Eric who worked in the finishing department of Birchvale Printworks joined the army in 1940 and had been serving in the Middle-East for about twelve months.He was a member of Bich Vale Cricket club and was reported to be a very promising young batsman.Eric Mohns hobby was fretwork and was reported to have produced some very artistic work prior to his enlistment.News of Eric Mohns death was received just prior to the Cricket Match between Birch Vale and Dove Holes where a two minutes silence was strictly observed to a true hero.